denkuzin/parallel_computing/README.md

 # parallel_computing
-some scripts and notes (hadoop / spark / sql)
+some scripts and notes (hadoop / spark / sql / tensorflow)